List of awards and nominations received by Coldplay

-In 2014, Fuse ranked them as the sixth most awarded group of all time, the band also released Ghost Stories, which was nominated for Best Pop Vocal Album at the 57th Grammy Awards.
-Their seventh album, A Head Full of Dreams, was made available in 2015.
-Its third single, "Up&Up", earned many accolades for its surrealistic music video, including two D&AD Awards and two silver prizes at the Cannes Lions International Festival of Creativity.
-The song had a Best Music Video nomination at the 59th Grammy Awards as well, losing to Beyoncé's "Formation".
-In 2016, Coldplay were honoured with a Godlike Genius Award from the NME Awards, which recognize "careers of music icons who have been pioneers in the industry".
+In 2014, Fuse ranked them as the sixth most awarded group of all time.
+The band also issued Ghost Stories (which was nominated for Best Pop Vocal Album at the 57th Grammy Awards) and "Miracles" (which was shortlisted for the 87th Academy Awards).
+Their seventh album, A Head Full of Dreams was made available in 2015.
+Its third single, "Up&Up", earned accolades for its surrealistic music video, including two D&AD Awards and two silver prizes at the Cannes Lions International Festival of Creativity.
+In 2016, Coldplay were honoured with a Godlike Genius Award at the NME Awards, which recognised "careers of music icons who have been pioneers in the industry".
 The year also saw them become the most awarded and nominated band of all time at the Brit Awards, surpassing Take That.

-With Everyday Life (2019), they received their second Album of the Year nomination at the 63rd Grammy Awards and a GAFFA Award for International Band of the Year, while the music videos for "Orphans" and "Daddy" won a MTV Video Music Award and two Clio Awards, respectively.
+With Everyday Life (2019), they received their second Album of the Year nomination at the 63rd Grammy Awards and a Gaffa Award for International Band of the Year, while the music videos for "Orphans" and "Daddy" won a MTV Video Music Award and two Clio Awards, respectively.
 Coldplay then released "Higher Power" in 2021 and earned a nomination for Best Pop Duo/Group Performance at the 64th Grammy Awards.
 It served as the lead single of their ninth album, Music of the Spheres, which received nods for Favorite Rock Album at the American Music Awards and Top Rock Album at the Billboard Music Awards.
 The band was later nominated for Album of the Year and Best Pop Vocal Album at the 65th Grammy Awards, while another Best Pop Duo/Group Performance nod was secured with "My Universe".
-The song also broke the Guinness World Record for highest British track debut on the Billboard Hot 100 chart and earned their first wins at the Gaon Chart Music Awards, Melon Music Awards and MTV Video Music Awards Japan.
+The song also broke the Guinness World Record for highest British track debut on the Billboard Hot 100 chart and earned their first wins at the Circle Chart Music Awards, Melon Music Awards and MTV Video Music Awards Japan.